128technology/docs/docs/plugin_dns_cache.md

 The plugin must be updated to version 3.2.1 or later prior to [upgrading the conductor to SSR version 5.4.0.](intro_upgrade_considerations.md#plugin-config-generation-changes)
 :::

+### Release 3.4.0

+**Release Date:** May 13, 2022

+#### New Features and Improvements

+- **PLUGIN-1611** Improve HA support for DNS based app-id

+The DNS cache plugin is enhanced to synchronize the cache between HA nodes to allow the DNS app-id plugin to consume and process DNS records on both nodes.

 ### Release 3.3.1

 **Release Date:** Apr 29, 2022